 Yes, Nathan had warned David that what he did in secret would be done for all to see.
 Absalom sways the people with his words.
 All the people begin siding with Absalom and leave David.
 After war breaks out, Absalom is killed most mysteriously.
 It seems his abundantly, thick, long hair, gets caught in some branches of a sturdy oak and while he hangs there someone finishes him off–someone named Joab.
 Now Joab is one of David commanding officers.
 David, with not much time for mourning over this son, is ready to take back the kingdom.
 Just when you think he would get a chance to retrieve what’s lost or grieve over his sons, he instead comes up against an evil man named Sheba.
 This is sort of where our story begins.

 There is a lot of drama going on in David’s life.
-It is far from the prosperity, itching ear teachings we hear today–no, it is real life.
+It is far from the prosperity, itching ear teachings we hear today–no, it is real life for a King.

 It seems David sends his right-hand man Joab to hunt down Sheba before he destroys the kingdom.
 Nevertheless, David’s Chief General had already gathered troops and was pursuing after Sheba when Joab decides he wants the title of Chief commander back.
-His cousin Amasa had taken it from him due to his rashness.
+His cousin, Amasa, had taken it from him due to his rashness.
 He thinks to himself, “If I take Amasa out of the equation I’ll be the big Chief again.”
-I’ll let the word of Yahweh explain how gruesomely he murdered his own cousin Amasa.
+I’ll let the Bible explain how gruesomely he murdered his own cousin Amasa.
 It reminds me of a man named Judas.
-Yes a wise woman does show up on the scene, and she creates order out of the chaos.
+Yes, a wise woman does show up on the scene, and she creates order out of the chaos.